NelsonAbolaji/Crime-Occurence-Pattern-in-LA/README.md

 ![An image showing Crime by Areapng](https://github.com/NelsonAbolaji/LA-Crime-Analysis/blob/main/Markdown%20Images/Crime%20by%20Area.png)
 Fig. 2: Daily crime occurence in each Area

 Crimes leading to death (Criminal Homicide, Negligient Manslaugther, Lynching) - which have been tagged **Fatal crimes** for this analysis - make up approximately 0.2% of the total crimes committed.
 On average, one person is **killed** in LA each day.
 Hispanic/Latino/Mexican and Black people around the age of 20-40 are more likely to be a victim of a fatal crime, precisely Criminal Homicide.
-The age group of White people who are victims of fatal crime isn't distributed like the others that peak in the middle, as can be seen in the visualizations below.
+The age group of White people who are victims of fatal crime isn't distributed like the others that peak in the middle, as can be inferred from Fig. 3 and Fig. 4 below.
 White people aged 35-39 are the highest victims of fatal crime (19 cases), followed by those aged 45-49 and 55-59 who recorded 12 cases each.

 ![Fatal Crimes Dashboard](https://github.com/NelsonAbolaji/LA-Crime-Analysis/blob/main/Markdown%20Images/Fatal%20Crimes%20Dashboard.png)
 Fig 3: Fatal crime by victim's age and descent